DJSures/FreeChaF/README.md

 # FreeChaF
 This fork is of FreeChaF with changes to use the Fairchild Channel F original controllers and console buttons connected to a raspberry pi via Arduino Micro or Leonardo.
+Original Repo here: https://github.com/libretro/FreeChaF

 ## Authors